 Cyrus hasn’t put a foot wrong with its CD players for as long as we can remember.
 It’d be fair to say that its track record has been phenomenal.

-Even after a very short listen, we are convinced of the scale of Cyrus’ achievement here.
+Even stil, the CDi sets the benchmark at its more modest, yet still significant, price.
+After a very short listen of it, we are convinced of the scale of Cyrus’s achievement here.